Strip club: Club offerings

-For any of the three types of clubs there are exceptions based on the individual dancer and management.
+For any of the three types of clubs, there are exceptions based on the individual dancer and management.
 The use of pasties can alter the legal interpretation as to whether a performance is topless or not and whether a business is sexually oriented.

 A club might also hire or broadcast forms of entertainment other than striptease (such as pay-per-view events), for which it earns revenue via premium fees.
 Some clubs have also moved into providing chat and broadcast services via the internet, including live video feeds.
 Beyond this more passive entertainment, some clubs' dancers offer additional services, such as lap dances or trips to the champagne room, for a set fee rather than for tips.
 This fee will typically include a set fee for the room, for a fixed amount of time.
 Lap dances may also be offered during lingerie modeling sessions.
-During a lap dance, the dancer rubs against the customer's crotch while he or she remains clothed, in an attempt to arouse or bring the recipient to climax.
+During a lap dance, the dancer dances above and around the customer's crotch while they remain clothed, in an attempt to arouse or, in the case of "extras" with contact occurring during grinding, to bring the recipient to climax.
 Touching of strippers is not permitted in many localities, however, some dancers and clubs allow touching of dancers during private dances.
 In some parts of the U.S., there are laws forbidding the exposure of female nipples, and thus dancers must cover their nipples with pasties to comply with those laws.
 Such clubs are known as pastie clubs.